 The Maxi fuses are housed in the fuse box under the hood.
 These fuses can be checked in the same way as the other fuses.
 The Maxi fuses are designed to protect the car's electrical system from being damaged.
 Each Maxi fuse protects a number of electrical circuits and functions and therefore has a higher rating (amperage) than the standard fuses.
 No spare Maxi fuses are supplied with the car.

 If a Maxi fuse blows, it means that there is a major fault in the electrical system.
-Have the car checked without delay by an authorized Saab dealer.
+Have the car checked without delay by a workshop.
+We recommend that you contact an authorized Saab dealer.